-By including a "Income Wealth factor", the State Legislature has seriously affected the calculation and put an undue burden of Senior Citizens on Fixed Incomes, Lower Income Families and Younger Families just starting their careers.
+By including an "Income Wealth Factor", the State Legislature has seriously affected the calculation and put an undue burden of Senior Citizens on Fixed Incomes, Lower Income Families and Younger Families just starting their careers.

 The Wealth Factor inclusion unfairly targeted smaller towns and favored larger city populations.